appxmod/Metaline/README.md

 > &ensp;“The following annotation processors are not **incremental**: Metaline.jar (project :Metaline).Make sure all annotation processors are incremental to improve your build speed.”
 > &ensp;
+> &ensp;I fixed the warning. but is incremental compilation actually enabled?
 &ensp;&ensp;In addition, put strings in your code will grow your app's size.